soderlind/read-offline/readme.txt

 == Changelog ==

+= 0.1.6 =
+*  Added the option to add custom css to PDF

 = 0.1.5 =
-* In Settings->Read Offline, added the option to add custom css to EPub
+* In Settings->Read Offline, added the option to add custom css to ePub
 * Added languages/read-offline.po for easy translation.

 = 0.1.4 =